-This is a big question that comes up a lot in criminal defense, especially in Los Angeles County where the police are definitely violent with people.
+This is a big question that comes up a lot in criminal defense, especially in Los Angeles County, California where the police are definitely violent with people.
 They hurt people.
 I've seen them break bones, cause stitches and it really doesn't get your criminal case dismissed, but sometimes it can be used to try to defend you and show that the people have exaggerated in their police report.

 So, all somebody has to do is complain to that unit and they're going to investigate it.
 If there was any violence involved, they'll do a full-blown investigation where they get video footage, they interview witnesses including civilians, defendants, and other police officers that might have been there when the incident occurred.

 They're trying to justify the fact that they had to use physical force — hurt the person, use violence.
 The reality is, they're trying to save their butts, because if they do something wrong, not only will they get fired from their job, they could be criminally prosecuted for it.

 Make no mistakes.
 These reports, whenever violence is used against a defendant in a criminal case, are going to be slanted, unfortunately, and they're going to be severely slanted against any criminal defendant.
 The bottom line is, if you were beaten by the police, it doesn't necessarily mean you're going to win your criminal case.

 Now, if the beating had to do with your criminal case and they're lying about the facts surrounding your criminal case, then that could be used as a defense to show the jury that the only reason they're saying all of this bad stuff about the defendant is because they themselves beat the defendant and they don't want to get in trouble and they're trying to justify their actions by trumping up all of these criminal charges.

 I've handled a lot of cases where the police have beat people up and then try to justify their actions by dummying up their police report, and I know how to ferret this out, attack it, fight it and get you the result you deserve if you have a criminal case pending in LA County.

 For more information on Impact Of Police Brutality On A Criminal Case, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.